-Any complainant who is dissatisfied with the district's final written decision investigation report on a complaint regarding any specified federal or state educational program subject to UCP may file an appeal in writing with CDE within 1530 calendar days of receiving the district's decision investigation report.
+Any complainant who is dissatisfied with the district's investigation report on a complaint regarding any specified federal or state educational program subject to UCP may file an appeal in writing with CDE within 30 calendar days of receiving the district's investigation report.
 (5 CCR 4632)

-The complainant shall specify the basis for the appeal of the decision and how the facts of the district's decision are incorrect and/or the law has been misapplied.
-The appeal shall be sent to CDE with a copy of the original locally filed complaint and a copy of the district's decision in that complaint.
-(5 CCR 4632)¶ investigation report for that complaint.
-The complainant shall specify and explain the basis for the appeal, including as least one of the following: (5 CCR 4632)
+The appeal shall be sent to CDE with a copy of the original locally filed complaint and a copy of the district's investigation report for that complaint.
+The complainant shall specify and explain the basis for the appeal, including at least one of the following: (5 CCR 4632)